 Middle and Senior fiction books that have some variation of the fine arts, including traditional methods (painting, illustrating and drawing), as well as more modern expressions – Installation Art, Graffiti or Street Art, Graphic novels and Digital Art.

-Senior boy books – I started this list when I heard a teacher librarian lament that there were very few ‘sporty’ books for reluctant Year 11 or 12 boys.
+Senior Boys books – [Updated 100518] I started this list when I heard a teacher librarian lament that there were very few ‘sporty’ books for reluctant Year 11 or 12 boys.
 I thought I could find more, but turns out, she is right.
 So I broadened my search to books that included, music, pop culture, and boys who are angry.
 Then it exploded when I added science fiction, fantasy and any book I was able to sell as a librarian in a boy’s school (for 10 years).
-These are for older boys as there is mature content – swearing, drinking, sexual references and some violence.
+These are for older boys as there is mature content – swearing, drinking and some drug-taking, sexual references, and violence.

 It also occurs to me that some people love Pinterest.
 I have been maintaining lists of books over there for some time now.
 Check them out!